adjust/android_sdk/README.md

 Unlike disabling tracking, this setting is *not remembered* bettween sessions.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.

+## Troubleshooting

+### I'm seeing the "too frequent session" error

+### Is my broadcast receiver capturing the install referrer?

+### Can I trigger an event at application launch?

+Not how one would intuitively think.
+The `onCreate` method on the global `Application` class is called not only at application launch, but also when a system or application event is captured by the app.

+Our sdk is prepared to be initialized at this time, but not started.
+That will only happen when an activity is started, i.e., when a user actually launches the app.

+Understanding this, it is easy to see that triggering an event at this time will not do what you would expect.
+It will start the adjust sdk and send the event, even when the app was not launched by the user, at a time that depends on external factors of the app.
+One common consequence is the artificall increase of installs and sessions tracked.

+If you want to trigger an event after the install, use the [attribution changed listener](#attribution_changed_listener).

+If you want to trigger an event when the app is launched, use the `onCreate` method of the Activity that is started.

 [dashboard]:     http://adjust.com
 [releases]:      https://github.com/adjust/adjust_android_sdk/releases